 BOY

 You ruined my life in a day.
 An afternoon.

-MAN Vou don't greate persons on?
-Vou're sitting there breathing the game air as anyone
+MAN

 You don't smoke, remember?
 You're sitting there breathing the same air as anyone.

 BOY

 I needed the money to pay back a loan, okay.
 For school.
 I was, they were gonna drop me from my classes if I didn't and um.
 Mmm.

 MAN

 So you're a student.

+Dour

 BOY

 Yeah.

 MAN

 One of those smart ones with bright futures.

-DOV
+DOM

+BOY

 Yeah.

-Tean.

 MAN

 Well that can't be so (Pause.)
 Okay.
 I'm sorry.

 BOY

 Sure sure.

 MAN

-MAN Hey now.
+Hey now.
 I just thought I was helping you out with your money trouble, that's all.
-Don't

-try to pin this on me, okay.
+Don't try to pin this on me, okay.
 I'm sorry about your predicament but there's nothing to be done now.

 BOY